 Robin Hood's Bay lies on 2 of the most famous walks in the UK.
-The Coast-to-Coast walk (192 miles) starts at St Bees Head in Cumbria and finishes here in Robin Hood's Bay.
+The Coast-to-Coast walk (192 miles) starts at St Bees Head in Cumbria and finishes here in Robin Hood's Bay, and from 2025 it will be designated as a National Trail.
 Don't forget to drop your St Bees Head pebble in the bay at the end of your walk !
-The village also lies on the Cleveland Way footpath (109 miles) which celebrates it's 50th Birthday in 2019.
+The village also lies on the Cleveland Way National Trail (109 miles) which celebrated it's 50th Birthday in 2019.
 This path runs from Helmsley to Filey, combining the best of heather moorland and stunning coastal scenery.

 There are many walks in and around Robin Hood's Bay itself.
 Pop into one of the local shops or the National Trust centre in the Old Coastguard Station to find information about local circular walks.
 There are several options to combine a walk along the Cleveland Way cliff path with a loop back along the old railway, know locally as the Cinder Track.
 Another option is to combine your walk with a return to Robin Hood’s Bay by the X93 bus.

 Here are five local walks suggested by the North York Moors National Park Authority

 If cycling is your thing, then the route 1 cycle path, which connects Dover to the Shetland Isles, also comes through Robin Hood's Bay.
 And the Cinder Track is a perfect route for cycling between Whitby and Scarborough.

 If you fancy a quiet picnic with a view, then take the path to the left just below the Victoria Hotel.
 You'll find lots of benches along the path looking out to sea and tucked away further down on the left there are a number of picnic tables, a perfect spot to while away a few hours.